akveo/nebular/docs/articles/security-acl-configuration.md

 ## ACL Configuration

 Nebular ACL has a simple way of setting it up.
-When registering a module you can specify the ACL rules by simply providing it as a module configuration object.
+When registering a module you can specify a set of ACL rules by simply providing it as a module configuration.

 Let's assume that our guest users can only `view` `news` and `comments`, users can do everything as guests, but also can `create` `comments`, and moderators can also `create` and `remove` `news` and `comments`.
-Now, let's convert this into ACL configuration object which Nebular can understand.
+Now, let's convert this into an ACL configuration object which Nebular can understand.
 Open your `app.module.ts` and change the `NbSecurityModule.forRoot()` call as follows:

 ```typescript